nmagee/ds1002/about/policies.md

 ChatGPT can provide you detailed answers that are quick and fairly comprehensive.
 However, at this point in learning two new languages and the basic techniques for programming, **you are not going to be able to determine when ChatGPT is incorrect or giving only part of a correct answer**.
 This means your understanding  of the topic is on the losing end of that equation. **Assessments in this course are closed to outside material and resources such as LLMs.**

 So learn and grapple with the material, tutor and quiz yourself using LLMs, and use them as a study partner.
+Do not use them to generate or revise answers on quizzes.